COP5725 Advanced Database Systems (Fall 2018)

 There is a semester-long course project that is meant to be a substantial independent research or engineering effort related to the real-world data management issues.
 The students can choose either of the following two options for their course project:

-- Research-flavor project: students are required to identify an interesting and nontrivial real-world problem that belongs to the data management, mining and analytics field.
-You then need to figure out novel solutions to the problem and perform thorough theoretical/experimental studies to testify the effectiveness of your methods.
+- Research-flavor project: students are required to identify an interesting and nontrivial real-world problem that belongs to the data management, mining, and analytics field.
+You then need to figure out novel solutions to the problem and perform thorough theoretical/experimental studies to testify the soundness, efficacy, and effectiveness of your methods.

-- Implementation-flavor project: students select one (or several) published paper from the leading database or data mining conferences, e.g., SIGMOD, VLDB, ICDE, published on or after 2008, implement the core algorithms and systems specified in the paper, and carry out all experimental studies mentioned in the paper.
+- Implementation-flavor project: students select one (or several) published, full research paper from the leading database conferences (the short list is mentioned below), e.g., SIGMOD, VLDB, ICDE, published on or after 2015, implement the core algorithms and systems specified in the paper, and carry out all experimental studies performed in the paper.

-Students can form teams of (at most) two people or work individually.
+Students can form teams of at most three people.
 Students are welcome to discuss their problems, ideas, and potential solutions with the TA, the instructor, and even other faculty members throughout the semester.

 Milestones

-- Group formation (0%): find a project partner and begin to discuss project problems and ideas.
+- Group formation (0%): find a project partner in the class, if needed, and begin to discuss project problems and ideas.

 - Project proposal (10%): your proposal is one or two pages long and should explicitly state the following: 1.
-Your project type: research-flavor or implementation-flavor (If this is an implementation-flavor project, please indicate the paper you want to implement); 2.
+Your project type: research-flavor or implementation-flavor (If this is an implementation-flavor project, please indicate the paper you want to implement, including the title, conference name, and the year the paper was published); 2.
 The problem your project will address; 3.
 Your project goal and motivation; 4.
 The (rough) methodology and plan for your project.
 Be sure to structure your plan into a set of incremental, implementable milestones and include a schedule for meeting them; 5.
-The resourse needed to carry out your project; 6.
-The workload distribution if two members are involved in the group.
+The resource needed to carry out your project; 6.
+The workload distribution if more than one member is involved in the group.

 and solutions differ from the work you propose (implement) and why it is effective for solving the problem, compared with others.
-The survey should include comparative justification for the pros and cons of different work with techincal details.
-Through this survey, you should be able to convince others that you are addressing (implementing) something fundamentally new, either a brand new problem or a novel approach to a known problem, and you have known existing state-of-the-art for this
+The survey should include comparative justification for the pros and cons of different work with technical details.
+Through this survey, you should be able to convince others that you are addressing (implementing) something fundamentally new, either a brand new problem or a novel approach to a known problem, and you have known existing state of the art for this problem.

 What a typical survey might look like?
-A SURVEY OF ALGORITHMS FOR KEYWORD SEARCH ON GRAPH DATA
+Database Meets AI: A Survey

 Basically, the following items are expected in your report: 1.
 A very clear and specific problem you want to solve (you've finalized the problem statement so far); 2.
 Basic goal of the project (what do you want to achieve at the end of the semester); 3.
 Your assumptions and methods and how they differ from others (in brief) 4.
 Your software/tools/data sets used in the project; 5.
 The detailed plan of experimental studies you want to perform (in accordance with the experimental studies mentioned

 in the paper); 6.
 Your current status and partial results; 7.
-You brief plan for the remaining one month.
+You brief plan for the remaining time.

 Software, source code submission:

-Students are required to use C/C++/C# or Java for programming.
+Students are required to use C/C++ or Java for programming.
 Students can use libraries or online code during implementation, but such source code won't be considered as your workload.
+Furthermore, we will do plagiarism detection for your implementation against the online code, if available, and once detected as a plagiarism, your project will be given zero credit, and your case will be reported to FSU.

 Research Ideas